Digital Public Art Program

 Free display

-WA Museum Boola Bardip’s digital public art program features three new Aboriginal digital artworks and artists showing on the Hackett Hall and Francis Street façades at WA Museum Boola Bardip throughout 2024.
+WA Museum Boola Bardip’s digital public art program features three new Aboriginal digital artworks for 2025 showing on the Hackett Hall and Francis Street façades at WA Museum Boola Bardip throughout the year.

 Newly commissioned digital artworks from Western Australian Aboriginal artists and content producers are front and centre at WA Museum Boola Bardip as part of the museum’s public art program.

-Showing on the Hackett Hall and Francis Street façades at WA Museum Boola Bardip, the digital works are part of a public art program established during the $400 million museum redevelopment.
+Showing on the Hackett Hall and Francis Street façades at WA Museum Boola Bardip, the digital works are part of a public art program designed to expose emerging and established artists and their work to diverse audiences and have their work added to the WA Museum collection.

-Stage three
+Stage four

 About the public art program

-As part of the $400 million redevelopment of the WA Museum site in Perth, a public art program was established to expose emerging and established artists and their work to diverse audiences and include their work in the WA Museum collection.
+As part of the redevelopment of the WA Museum site in Perth, a public art program was established to expose emerging and established artists and their work to diverse audiences and include their work in the WA Museum collection.

 A strategy was developed to curate and commission digital Aboriginal artworks for two digital screen installations on the WA Museum Boola Bardip's façade with funding allocated over four years.